Chace Community School

 Chace Community School is a coeducational secondary school and sixth form located in Forty Hill, Enfield Town, England.
 It is situated on Churchbury Lane with its fields backing on to Baker Street.
 Chace is spelled with a 'c' rather than a 's', despite the school being close to the Chase Side area of Enfield.
 The school logo is the Enfield (the same as the London Borough of Enfield logo).
-Its colours are black and red.
+Its colours are navy and gold.

 Houses

 Until September 2003, the school had four houses, named after four local large estates.
 These are listed below with the house colour in brackets.